 If ACTLIM13 was "yes" and the person was 5 years of age or older, a follow-up question (HE20A) was asked to identify the specific limitation or limitations for each person.
 These included working at a job (WRKLIM13), doing housework (HSELIM13), or going to school (SCHLIM13).
 Respondents could answer "yes" to each activity; one person could thus report limitation in multiple activities.
-WRKLIM13, HSELIM13, and SCHLIM13 have values of "yes" or "no" only if ACTLIM13 was "yes"; each variable was coded as "inapplicable" (-1) if ACTLIM13 was "no", "refused", or otherwise missing.
-When ACTLIM13 was "don't know", these variables were all coded as "don't know".
-If a person was under 5 years old or was deceased, WRKLIM13, HSELIM13, and SCHLIM13 were each coded as "inapplicable" (-1).
+WRKLIM13, HSELIM13, and SCHLIM13 have values of "yes" or "no" only if ACTLIM13 was "yes"; each variable was coded as "Inapplicable" (-1) if ACTLIM13 was "No" (2).
+When ACTLIM13 was "Refused" (-7), these variables were all coded as "Refused" (-7); when ACTLIM13 was "Don't Know" (-8), these variables were all coded as "Don't Know" (-8); and when ACTLIM13 was "Not Ascertained" (-9), these variables were all coded as "Not Ascertained" (-9).
+If a person was under 5 years old or was deceased, WRKLIM13, HSELIM13, and SCHLIM13 were each coded as "Inapplicable" (-1).

 A second question (UNABLE13) asked if the person was completely unable to work at a job, do housework, or go to school.
-This question was asked only of the same set of respondents who provided data on WRKLIM13, HSELIM13, and SCHLIM13.
-Therefore, those respondents who were coded "no" on ACTLIM13, or were under 5 years of age, or were deceased, were coded as "inapplicable" (-1) on UNABLE13.
+Those respondents who were coded "no," "Refused," "Don't Know," or "Not Ascertained" on ACTLIM13, or were under 5 years of age, or were deceased, were coded as "inapplicable" (-1) on UNABLE13.
 UNABLE13 was asked once for whichever set of WRKLIM13, HSELIM13, and SCHLIM13 the respondent had limitations; if a respondent was limited in more than one of these three activities, UNABLE13 did not specify if the respondent was completely unable to perform all of them, or only some of them.